About the Chapter:

 Please contact us to find out about upcoming events and volunteer opportunities:

 Join our Chapter!
-Become a member of the NCTA, join a Chapter and select Central New York Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Central New York Chapter.

 View this area of the Trail on our online map